We can talk about orgasms but we can’t talk about anal cleanliness without getting a bit bashful.

 These are probably the most common type of Douche, and probably the cheapest and easiest to use.
 They are normally 2-piece kits – a squeezable bulb (usually made from rubber or silicone) into which you insert a nozzle.
 You fill the bulb with warm water and then insert into the anus, and squeeze the bulb to allow the water to enter.
 These are typically used for a shallower cleanse (although you can get some bulb douches with a larger nozzle to go a bit deeper).

 The first douche I ever bought was the Lovehoney BASICS douche.
 It’s simple to use, and very effective – making it ideal for people who have never used a douche before.
 I’ll detail how to use this successfully later on in this article.
 If you are looking for something to help provide a more ‘thorough’ cleansing – then a shower Douche might be for you.
-I recently upgraded to the Deluxe Anal Douche which has an additional nozzle to allow you to vary the water intensity.
+I then upgraded to the Deluxe Anal Douche which has an additional nozzle to allow you to vary the water intensity.

 A shower douche will typically be a kit that will allow you to connect it to your existing shower or bathtub mixer tap.
 Some can be permanently attached, others can be attached Ad Hoc (when you need it).
 The good thing about this type of douche, is that you get a consistent flow rate.
 There’s no possibility for what I call ‘suck back’ (I’ll explain later) – and you can get a deeper clean, because you have more pressure coming out.
 Of course, this does mean that you need to be EXTRA careful when using something like this – which is why I recommend using a product that allows you to adjust the pressure.